italiangrid/storm/webdav-guide.md

 | Success when status code is **No Content 204**
 |
 | **COPY**
-| The COPY method creates a duplicate of the source resource identified by the Request-URI, in the destination resource identified by the URI in the Destination header.
+| The COPY method creates a duplication of the source resource identified by the Request-URI, in the destination resource identified by the URI in the Destination header.
 The Destination header MUST be present.
 | The COPY of a file has been implemented with a PUT of the file read from request-URI to the request's destination URI.
 The COPY of a directory has been implemented as a recoursive serie of MKCOL/PUT.
 | Success when status code is **Created 201** or **No Content 204** (already existing destination). **Conflict 409** means that one or more intermediate collections doesn't exist. **Forbidden 403** is a retrived if source and destination URI are the same.
 |
 | **MOVE**
 | The MOVE operation is the logical equivalent of a COPY followed by a delete of the source.
 All these actions has to be performed in a single operation.
-The Destination header MUST be present on all MOVE methods
+The Destination header MUST be present on all MOVE methods.
 | ***srmMv***
 | Success when status code is **Created 201** or **No Content 204** (already existing destination). **Conflict 409** means that one or more intermediate collections doesn't exist. **Forbidden 403** is a retrived if source and destination URI are the same.
 |
 | **PROPFIND**
-| Retrieves, in XML format, the properties defined on the resource identified by the Request-URL.
+| The PROPFIND operation retrieves, in XML format, the properties defined on the resource identified by the Request-URL.
 Clients must submit a *Depth* header with a value of "0", "1", or "infinity" (default is "Depth: infinity").
 Clients may submit a 'propfind' XML element in the body of the request method describing what information is being requested: a particular property values, by naming the properties desired within the 'prop' element, all property values including additional by using the 'allprop' element (e.g. checksum tyoe and value), the list of names of all the properties defined on the resource by using the 'propname' element.
 | ***srmLs*** with ```-l``` (detailed) option
 | Success when status is ***Multi-Status 207***.
 |